 Overdoses of up to 4 mg in a single dose, and up to 4 mg in a week have been reported in clinical trials.
 The most commonly reported adverse event was nausea.
 All patients recovered without complications.
-Ensure patients are instructed that OZEMPIC® is a weekly medication, and should not be administered daily.

-There is no specific antidote for overdose with OZEMPIC[®].
+There is no specific antidote for overdose with Ozempic[®].
 In the event of overdose, appropriate supportive treatment should be initiated according to the patient's clinical signs and symptoms.
-A prolonged period of observation and treatment for these symptoms may be necessary, taking into account the long half-life of OZEMPIC® of approximately 1 week.
+A prolonged period of observation and treatment for these symptoms may be necessary, taking into account the long half-life of Ozempic[®] of approximately 1 week.